EnKrypt/arvind.io/posts/using-fail2ban-to-protect-exposed-services/index.md

 The **third component** involves deciding the thresholds around blocking an IP address.
 The Fail2ban documentation says that a host is banned for `bantime` seconds if it has generated `maxretry` during the last `findtime` seconds.
 These are numerical values that we have to set.

 Sending a request that results in a 404 status code isn't necessarily malicious.
-Dead links in your application, outdated search engine records and a user making a typo are examples of legitimate traffic that we don't want to block.
+Dead links in your application, outdated search engine records and a user making a typo are examples of legitimate traffic that we don't want to punish.
 We need to find a balance past which we can confidently say without a doubt that a source is sending bad requests excessively often.
 These values are going to be subjective and different people might find different thresholds that work for them, but here are the values that I have decided on:

 ```toml
 bantime  = 1440m